 Saffron – even the name conjures up images of exotic, luxury, exquisite fragrance, rarity, and culinary adventures.
 And here is the art of using saffron.
 In the saffron expert’s and cooks’ lexicon, this process is called blooming.

 A Spice Beyond Words

 Saffron has been used for thousands of years in medicine, perfume manufacturing and in cooking.

-There is no absolute certainty where saffron – the plant commonly known as the saffron crocus – was first cultivated, but it is believed to be either Greece or Iran.
+Officially named crocus sativus, there is no absolute certainty where saffron was first cultivated, but it is believed to be either in Greece or Iran.

 Currently, saffron is grown in a belt that encompasses a region in Spain, in the west, to Kashmir in India, in the east.
 Iran is the largest producer and exporter of saffron.